TriumphLLC/Blend4Web/doc_src/developers_advanced.rst

     make compile

-The full building that includes converting the resources (textures, sounds and videos), compilation and converting the docs, can be performed with the following command:
+The full building that includes converting resources (textures, sounds and videos), compilation and converting the docs, can be performed with the following command:

 .. code-block:: bash